 In May of 1989, the Iowa Legislature approved the Resource Enhancement and Protection (REAP) Act with overwhelming bipartisan support.
-Since its inception, REAP has benefited every county in Iowa by supporting over 14,500 projects with more than \$264 million in investments; Black Hawk County alone has received \$9 million in REAP funding.
+In its 26 years of existence, REAP has benefited every county in Iowa by supporting over 14,500 projects with more than \$264 million in investments; Black Hawk County alone has received almost \$7 million in REAP funding.
 REAP is divided into seven categories which are as follows:

 - Open space preservation

 - Land conservation

 - Land management

 - Historical preservation

 - Open space acquisition and development

 - Native roadside vegetation

 - Soil and water enhancement